-Midwest Divorce Attorney(s) Serving Missouri, Illinois, Kansas and Oklahoma
+Midwest Divorce Attorney(s) Serving Missouri, Illinois, Kansas, Oklahoma, and Nebraska

-Divorce Attorney(s) — Serving Missouri, Illinois, Kansas and Oklahoma
+Divorce Attorney(s) — Serving Missouri, Illinois, Kansas, Oklahoma, and Nebraska

-We represent clients in all aspects of Missouri, Illinois, Kansas and Oklahoma divorces, from initial separations to resolution of all issues related to child custody and child support, as well as all of the financial issues in divorce, including high asset divorce, property division and spousal maintenance (alimony).
+We represent clients in all aspects of divorces, from initial separations to the resolution of all issues related to child custody

 Helpful Information for Individuals Going Through a Divorce